Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 Visa

-Currently British nationals do not need a visa to enter Costa Rica.
-You may stay as a visitor for up to 90 days under a tourist visa waiver, although the exact period is at the discretion of the immigration officer on arrival.
+Travellers from the UK, US and EU normally do not need a visa to enter Costa Rica; however, proof of onward travel may be required – we suggest you take a physical copy of your flight details in case officials ask to see them.
+You may stay as a visitor for up to 180 days under a tourist visa waiver, although the exact period is at the discretion of the immigration officer on arrival.

 Travel Insurance & Global Rescue Membership